 Although Sri Lankans do use a lot of vegetables in their kitchen, they are mostly served as curries which normally translates to fatty (because of coconut milk).
 Fresh salads and grilled vegetables are quite hard to find.
 A leafy salad dressed with lime juice can be served as a side along with rice and curries, but this is as far as it goes: vegetables are never a main dish.
 By the way, soup is another thing that is hugely unpopular in Sri Lanka.
 For a girl from Russia who normally eats soup on a daily basis that was hard to accept.

-Tip: There’s nothing you can do unless you rent an Airbnb and have access to your own kitchen.
+Tip: There’s nothing you can do unless you rent an Airbnb and cook your own food.
 The first thing I do after my trips to Sri Lanka is prepare a big bowl of fresh vegetable salad!
 While you are on the island, enjoy the many delicious vegetable curries.
 My favorite are kos, potato, eggplant and green pea.

 Delicious perfectly ripe fruits all year round is a dream come true.
 And they are so cheap!
 Mangoes, pineapples, passion fruits, papaya and ten different varieties of bananas to start with.
 Jambu, jackfruit, guava, rambutan, woodapple and mangostin if you want to try something unique.